upatel47/git-for-devops/branching.md

-#this is a branching strategy needed for git
+#this is a branching strategy needed for gi

+new brancht